-As commercial trucking attorneys with expertise in personal injury law, the legal staff at the offices of Lebowitz & Mzhen, LLC, understands the risk that all people -- motorists, joggers, runners and bicyclists – assume whenever they getting behind the wheel or, for pedestrians, venture anywhere near vehicular traffic.
+As commercial trucking attorneys with expertise in personal injury law, the legal staff at the offices of Lebowitz & Mzhen Personal Injury Lawyers, understands the risk that all people -- motorists, joggers, runners and bicyclists – assume whenever they getting behind the wheel or, for pedestrians, venture anywhere near vehicular traffic.
 Roadway hazards and unpredictable traffic situations can have a devastating effect on a percentage of unlucky individuals all across the state of Maryland and in the District of Columbia each year.

 While motorists and their passengers have some protection from the impact of another motor vehicle, pedestrians have no such defense.
 But although individuals on foot can be at great personal risk if struck by a car or truck when crossing the street or standing at a bus stop, motorcycle riders have a constant exposure to the dangers of traffic accidents, as well as being virtually unprotected from severe injury if they are hit by another vehicle.
 Automobiles can certainly be a great threat to bikers in accident situations, but commercial motor vehicles (CMVs) can present deadly hazards on the beltway and urban streets.

 From Annapolis to Rockville, as motorists we all face the possibility of an injury-related traffic accident from time to time; and while not every roadway collision results in serious injury, for motorcyclists the percentages rise considerably simply because of the reduced amount of protection that motorcycles provide their riders.
 Bikers simply do not have the benefit that occupants of passenger cars,SUVs and minivans, even pickup trucks -- this includes individuals who travel by choppers, cruisers, so-called crotch-rockets, and scooters.